dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 3. Configurations of the _SNS decentralization sale_.
 This includes configurations such as the minimum number of ICP tokens that the sale must collect to be successful and the maximum number of ICP tokens that it will collect.
-   Another important parameter are the fallback controllers of the dapp.
+   Another important parameter is the set of fallback controllers of the dapp.
    If a decentralization sale fails, for example because the targeted minimum number of ICP tokens could not be collected, the control of the dapp canister(s) is handed back to the principals defined in this parameters.
-   Normally, you will want to set this to the principals that controlled the dapp before the attempt to decentralize it (e.g., the principal of you and other developers who worked on the dapp).
+   Normally, you will want to set this to be the principals that controlled the dapp before the attempt to decentralize it (e.g., the principal of you and other developers who worked on the dapp).